T. M. Jacob: Career

 His party Kerala Congress (Jacob) faced a split in 2020 after the sitting Chairman Johnny Nellore and his son Anoop Jacob failed to come into a political agreement.

 Personal life

-Jacob was born on 16 September 1950, to T S Mathew and Annamma Mathew, as their second son.
+Jacob was born into the Thanikunnel family, on 16 September 1950, to T. S. Mathew and Annamma Mathew, as their second son.
 He was married to Daisy who works as AGM in Federal Bank, Trivandrum.
 The couple have a son Anoop Jacob and a daughter Ambili.
-He was admitted to Lakeshore Hospital, Kochion October 17 and died there on 30 October 2011, following liver failure.
+Suffering from various illnesses, he was admitted to Lakeshore Hospital, Kochi on 17 October 2011 and died there on 30 October 2011, following liver failure.
 He had also been under treatment for pulmonary hypertension.
-He was interred at the Kakkoor St. Mary’s Jacobite church, Piravom.
+He was interred at the Kakkoor St. Mary's Jacobite church, Piravom.
 Anoop was elected from Piravom State Assembly Constituency following his father's death, and served as the minister of food & civil supplies in Oommen Chandy ministry.
 Ambili is working in Technopark Trivandrum.